Bukkan, Mandi Bahauddin: Literacy Rate

 The literacy rate of the village is very low.
 Most of the people are illiterate.
 According to a research held locally, more than 70 percent of the total population is illiterate.
 There are also a few schools in the village from which the well known school is Government Abbas High School Bukkan.
+There is also a Government Girls high school in the village and a few private schools.

 Land / Crops

 The village has alluvial land which is best for growing crops.
 Oranges, rice, wheat, and sugar cane are major crops grown there.